leanprover-community/blog/posts/formalizing-isocrystals-in-lean.md

 ![Oops...](/images/isocrystal-oops.png)

 Back to our original motivation: the semilinear maps machinery worked great.
 As we had hoped, it sat invisibly in the background.
-Lean's extensible syntax was easy to use to set up notation ``M₁ ≃ᶠˡ[p, k] M₂`` for the type of Frobenius-semilinear isomorphisms from `M₁` to `M₂`.
+Lean's extensible syntax was easy to use to set up notation <code style="white-space:nowrap;">M₁ ≃ᶠˡ[p, k] M₂</code> for the type of Frobenius-semilinear isomorphisms from `M₁` to `M₂`.

 ```lean
 notation M₁ ` ≃ᶠˡ[` p `,` k `] ` M₂ :=